andrewmmc/andrewmmc.com/content/about/index.md

 ![Me](about.jpg)

 Hi, I'm Andrew.
-I am a software developer based in Hong Kong.
+I am a software engineer based in Hong Kong.
 My experience as a developer comes with making websites as a hobby in my childhood.
 Still, through the last four years of my career, I am passionate about developing web applications with high-quality code.
 I enjoy creating beautiful, simple and elegant web applications.

 Graduated from The Hong Kong Polytechnic University, I started my career in 2016 as a frontend developer in a digital marketing agency.
 I work with designers for multimedia campaigns.